atomicpages/pseudo-localizer/README.md

 npm i pseudo-localizer
 ```

+## How it Works

+Pseudo localization generally works by detecting the vowels of a language and

 ## Usage

-`pseudo-localizer` works in the browser, node, and deno. `pseudo-localizer` exports a single function that takes a string and options.
+`pseudo-localizer` works in the browser, node, and deno. `pseudo-localizer` exports a single
+function that takes a string and options.

 ```js
 import { pseudo } from 'pseudo-localizer';